lemonglutton/concur-exers/exercises/cache/readme.md

-This is simple implementation of cache in Golang, with few evicion policies.
-The main aim of this project was to work a bit with mutext on some more or less real life scenario, which has small/medium size and some cool functionality.
-To make reading a more pleasant experience, I tried to narrow the scope of this project as much as possible, so it doesn't take too much of the reader's time.
-This is why there is no sophisticated logging, error handling, more "business" rules, more tests and so on.
-This project might have some bug, since it was written purely for sake of learning concurrency.
+This is a simple implementation of a cache in Golang with a few eviction policies.
+The main objective of this project was to work with mutex in a somewhat realistic scenario with a cache of small/medium size and some useful functionality.
+To provide a better reading experience, I focused on limiting the scope of this project, so it doesn't consume too much of the reader's time.
+Therefore, there is no advanced logging, error handling, business rules, or extensive testing.
+Since this project was primarily developed for learning purposes, there might be some bugs.

-Maybe in the future:
-- More unit tests
+Future enhancements may include:
-- More benchmark tests
+- Additional unit and benchmark tests
-- Refactor benchmark for using Parallel
+- Refactoring of benchmark tests to utilize Parallel
-- Add load testing
+- Load testing implementation
-- Implement more cache methods, to make this cache more similar to modern onces
+- Development of more cache methods to make it more similar to modern ones.